 Cafeterías, or simply cafés, are similar to bars in that they offer snacks or small meals any time of day.
 Here, you can find sandwiches, pastries or order a coffee (café con leche) and people-watch.

 Pubs are what we’d think of as bars, and they’re open in the afternoon and into the night.
-After a few hours at the pub, Spaniards may head out to clubs, or discotecas, which stay open until 6 in the morning.
+After a few hours at the pub, locals may head out to clubs, or discotecas, which stay open until 6 in the morning.

 How to order